Souuum/zio-project/README.md

 ### We created two methods:
 The first one is ```readCSV``` → It is used to read the CSV file.\
 The second one is ```beginRead``` → It is used to begin to have the path of the file.

+# The main logic

+## Repositories
+The repositories contain the main logic of the code.\
+There are repositories for Albums, Tracks and Artists.

+### BaseRepository
+Each of the repositories have an object that extends to an interface IBaseRepository.\
+This interface contain: `getAll`, `getById`, `getAllByAscPopularity`, `getAllByDescPopularity`, `getAllAveragePopularityByGenre`

+### Overrides
+We use overrides to call the GETs in the interface